Designing a Barren Berm

 Next up – Creating Privacy as well as a Safety Barrier

-It quickly became apparent that I needed to create a safety barrier in the form of privacy from Joe, our neighbors’ psychotic German Shepherd.
+It quickly became apparent that I needed to create a safety barrier in the form of privacy from Joe, our neighbors’ super aggressive German Shepherd.

 Normally I love all dogs, but theirs is the meanest dog I’ve ever seen, and given half a chance, would bound over the fence to attack us.